Indeed what is a crisis simulation?

-Our crisis simulations are fast and furious, a step up from one of our normal crisis communications training courses.
-During these delegates are put through their paces in a series of challenging situations and interviews, and we offer theory and feedback as we go along.
+Our crisis simulations are fast and furious, a step up from one of our standard full day crisis communications training courses.
+During the simulation delegates are put through their paces in a series of challenging situations and interviews, with a team of facilitators providing support.

 We will recreate a damaging situation – perhaps a data breach, a warehouse fire, or a whistleblower revealing corruption or fraud.
 There will be a series of ever-worsening stages, each one more of a threat.

 The delegates will each have a role – CEO, director of communications, head of operations, head of health and safety, legal/compliance, etc. The teams have to plot out how they would respond at each point.

 The situation is revealed in a series of calls from staff, calls from journalists, social media posts, interviews, and doorsteps, over anything from a couple of hours to a day.

 The delegates need to consider what to say, who to say it to, how to say it.

 Once the simulation is over, we make an assessment of how well the team has responded, discuss the consequences of the actions they decided to take and advise on where improvements could be made.